 This tutorial introduces:

 This tutorial assumes you are familiar with the basics of App Inventor, including using the Component Designer to build a user interface, and using the Blocks Editor to specify the app's behavior.
 If you are not familiar with the basics, try stepping through some of the basic tutorials before continuing.

-IF YOU DOWNLOAD THE SOURCE CODE you will need to supply your own service account keyfile and email, and your own Table ID in the global variables in the blocks editor.
+IF YOU DOWNLOAD THE SOURCE CODE you will need to supply your own service account keyfile and email, and your own Table URL and Table ID in the global variables in the blocks editor.
 This source code will not work without these additions.

 Setting up a Service Account

 Before App Inventor can access any fusion tables you create, you need a special "Service Account Email Address."
 This special account and its keyfile allows your users to edit your Fusion Tables without logging in- your service account handles all the access.
 Instructions are here: